Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-front-end-set-up.rst

     Expect some breaking changes until the MVP version is released in the next quarter.
 It is not recommended to use any pre-MVP product on mainnet.

-We provide two different workflows that will guide you through the setup steps.
+You can choose from two different workflows that will guide you through the setup steps.
 Workflow 1 is for advanced readers that want to build all the components from the source code and connect the browser wallet to their own hosted Concordium node.
-Workflow 2 is easier by downloading the browser wallet and connecting it to a ``JSON-RPC server proxy`` hosted by Concordium which will take care of the Concordium node on behalf of you.
+Workflow 2 is easier by downloading the browser wallet and connecting it to the ``JSON-RPC wallet proxy`` hosted by Concordium which will take care of the Concordium node on behalf of you.

 .. dropdown:: Workflow 1 (click here)